 FamilySearch Genealogies Genealogies are trees submitted to FamilySearch that can help you fill out your family lines within Family Tree.
 Accuracy of the data in these genealogies varies from tree to tree; validation of all data is encouraged.
 If you have exhausted your efforts with this search, see the section below. ↴

 FamilySearch Tree Search This section of FamilySearch can find relatives that are not included in the records search but can sometimes be found through the genealogies page.
 Use this section as a supplementation to FamilySearch Genealogies.
-Editor’s note: I have found family members through this search, but have not been able to find them on any other part of FamilySearch.
-This section is a worthwhile investment if all other avenues have been pursued.
+It is also important to check the log of “Latest Changes” to ensure the information you are obtaining is correct.
+Sometimes, people edit an individual and merge incorrect information into the family tree.
+Every change is logged, so one can go back through the changes and recover the correct information.
+(Editor’s note: I have found family members through this search, but have not been able to find them on any other part of FamilySearch.
+This section is a worthwhile investment if all other avenues have been pursued.)

 FamilySearch Catalog The catalog is useful for exploring possible content microfilmed by the LDS Church.
 While not as extensive as other Pomeranian archival groups, their library contains books and other microfilmed data that may not be readily available in other places.
 FamilySearch is currently working on digitizing their microfilm holdings, and there may be church books that have not yet been indexed but are available for viewing the scanned images.